High Conflict Practice Pathway

 As an individual am I able to give my input into the review of the pathway?

 As the pathway is a professional practice tool the review is primarily seeking professional opinion on the pathway.
-However, we recognise this is an important issue that a wide range of parties will want to comment on and share their own experiences, and will be publishing a draft of the pathway on our website in February 2018 when interested parties will have the opportunity to write to us with their views ahead of the pathway being finalised.
+However, we recognise this is an important issue that a wide range of parties will want to comment on and share their own experiences, and will be publishing a draft of the pathway on our website in Spring 2018 when interested parties will have the opportunity to write to us with their views ahead of the pathway being finalised.

 General enquiries about the pathway can be made to [email protected]

 Once we have collated feedback from practice staff and stakeholders, we will use this information to develop the pathway further.
-A finalised version will then be rolled out nationally and made available on our website from Spring 2018.
+A finalised version will then be rolled out nationally and made available on our website from Summer 2018.
 It will be treated as a living document, incorporating updates in line with practice developments, as well as undergoing a formal review under our annual tools review.

 I have concerns about parental alienation, who do I speak to about this?